 French onion soup is thought to date back to ancient Roman times, but the modern version came into favor in eighteenth century Paris.
 In the U.S. the dish grew in popularity during the 1960s because of a renewed interest in French cuisine thanks to chefs including Julia Child.

 Princess Cruises’ riff—an ode to what les français have deemed “the king of cheeses”—is quite an unexpected twist.
 But think about it: If the combination of flavors works in a caramelized onion tart, why shouldn’t it in the ubiquitous steakhouse crock?
 A splash of whiskey (Princess Cruise chefs are partial to Jack Daniel’s Tennessee Whiskey) stands in for more traditional sherry, and the end result is not your father’s steakhouse starter.

-You don’t need to book a stateroom and renew your passport to experience it either, as the culinary team has shared the recipe.
-But if you do find yourself on the Royal Princess sailing down the Pacific Ocean to Puerto Vallarta or on the Regal Princess gallivanting around the Caribbean, be sure to book a table at Crown Grill or Sterling Steakhouse start with this sine qua non soup.
+You don’t need to book a stateroom and renew your passport to experience it either (especially good news right now), as the culinary team has shared the recipe.
+But if ever you do find yourself on the Royal Princess sailing down the Pacific Ocean to Puerto Vallarta or on the Regal Princess gallivanting around the Caribbean, be sure to book a table at Crown Grill or Sterling Steakhouse start with this sine qua non soup.

 Blue Cheese French Onion Soup

 - 2 tablespoons whiskey (such as Jack Daniels Tennessee Whiskey)